Van Ruyten 58FF 12V-230V 100W Inverter.

 Oak vibrators, although series drive, do not require an external arc suppression circuit for their driving coils.
 This is because of their patented design using an additional short circuited winding wound with resistance wire, which slows down the rate of magnetic flux collapse when the contacts open.

-As original to the inverter, the buffer capacitance was .56uF.
+As original to the inverter, the timing capacitance was .56uF.
 This was found to be completely inadequate as will be described shortly.

 Getting it working.